iamjrmh/CloneHeroColorGen/README.md

 ### Exporting to `profiles.ini`

 1. After generating your desired name in either mode, click the **"Export to profiles.ini"** button.
 2. A folder selection dialog will appear.
-Navigate to your Clone Hero installation's `data` folder (or any other folder where you keep your `profiles.ini`) and select it.
+Navigate to your Clone Hero "C:\Users\YourUsername\Documents\Clone Hero" and select it.
 3. The application will add a new profile entry to your `profiles.ini` file.
 A confirmation message will appear upon successful export.

 ## 🤝 Contributing